 Exposure = Marketing Opportunity

 How do you get your online business exposure and generate word of mouth?
-You make a habit of sharing your experience with others when the opportunity presents itself, whether it be on social media, forums, or your very own blog.
+First, you make a habit of sharing your experience with others when the opportunity presents itself, whether it be on social media, forums, or your very own blog.

 opportunity: [ ˌäpərˈt(y)o͞onitē ] NOUN